millejoh/emacs-ipython-notebook/doc/source/index.rst

 Gotchas and caveats
 -------------------

-Although EIN mostly works fine, there are some deficits I noticed but have not fixed yet.
-It seems that they originate from some upstream bugs so there is little I can do in EIN (but I'm not sure -- it's possible that I am misusing the libraries!).
+Although EIN is much more stable starting in v0.15, there may still be some deficits.
+It seems that they originate from some upstream bugs so there is little that EIN can do.

-If you know how to fix/workaround them, patches are very welcome.

 :el:symbol:`url-retrieve`
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-While using EIN, probably most of the error messages are about server connections.
-It looks like the problem is in :el:symbol:`url-retrieve`.
+While using EIN, you may encounter error messages about server connections.
+It is recommended that :el:symbol:`request-backend` is set to 'curl' and that you are using the latest version of curl, as earlier versions seem to have problems communicating with the jupyter server.
-But in those cases you don't lose any notebook data and your IPython kernel is fine.
-You can just type the command again and it will go fine most of the time.
-For saving notebook, I implemented code to retry when there is an error comes from :el:symbol:`url-retrieve` to make it even safer.

 MuMaMo
 ^^^^^^